Regional integration, trade and competitiveness

 Objectives

-• Contribute to the analyses of the WAEMU and CEMAC Commissions.
+↪ Contributing to the analyses conducted by the WAEMU and CEMAC Commissions.

-• Analyse the impact of measures affecting trade in goods from developing countries (trade facilitation measures and non-tariff protection measures) and their link with the environment.
+↪ Assessing the impact of trade measures in developing countries and their link to the environment.

 Training